#1 Ranked Children’s Hospital by U.S. News & World Report

 Learn more about our ranking as the top pediatric hospital here.

-Dr. Jeffrey Burns is Chief of Critical Care and Chair of the ICU Governance Committee at Boston Children's Hospital and Professor of Anaesthesia, Harvard Medical School.
-Dr. Burns was appointed as the first Shapiro Chair of Critical Care Medicine at Boston Children's Hospital in 2005.
-He is also on the Sub-board for Pediatric Critical Care at the American Board of Pediatrics, Committee for Admissions at Harvard Medical School and is Co-Chair of the Ethics Advisory Committee at Boston Children's Hospital.
+Dr. Jeffrey Burns is Chief of Critical Care Medicine, Executive Chair of International Health Services and Chair of the ICU Governance Committee at Boston Children's Hospital.
+He is a Professor of Anaesthesia, Harvard Medical School, and was appointed as the first Shapiro Chair of Critical Care Medicine at Boston Children's Hospital in 2005.
+He is also on the Sub-board for Pediatric Critical Care at the American Board of Pediatrics, Committee for Admissions at Harvard Medical School.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”